pvolok/mprocs/README.md

 #### `$select` operator

 You can define different values depending on the current operating system.
+Any value in config can be wrapped with a _$select_ operator.
 To provide different values based on current OS define an object with:

 - First field `$select: os`
 - Fields defining values for different OSes: `macos: value`.
 Possible